Vishnu1426/CPU_Scheduling_Algorithms/README.md

  It stands for Round Robin.
 This has a time quanta (say q units) for execution.
 No process can remain in execution beyond the time quanta.
 Whichever process arrives first, it is executed for q units of time and if it still has some execution remaining, it is sent to the queue.
 The next process in queue is taken up for execution after that.

  # Program
- Input: Process ID, Arrival Time and Burst Time (Execution time)
+ Input: Process ID, Arrival Time and Burst Time (Execution time).
         All inputs to be assumed as integers

 Output: The execution table with the inputs and completion time, turn around time, and wait time.